Jessybrenens/Test/DRAFT/Chapter05.md

 "Your mother would be proud," Sophia said at the threshold, her hand briefly touching Mira's arm.
 "Not just of what you are, but of what you're choosing to do."

 The words followed Mira as she navigated back through Tidefall's awakening pathways, the rising sun turning the endless ocean into a sheet of hammered gold.
-Her mind raced with new information, new possibilities, new complications.
+Her thoughts spun, jagged edges snagging on one risk after another.

 She had come seeking answers about her parents' death and found a conspiracy spanning decades.
 She had come seeking revenge against Victor Reeves and found herself enlisted in a mission to prevent another global catastrophe.